-SPD1 Spatial Development Principles and SPD6 Sequential Approach to Development The policies sets out the location priorities and development principles in order to help sustainable growth in Pendle.
+SPD1 Spatial Development Principles The policy sets out the location priorities, development principles and a sequential approach to site selection in order to help sustainable growth in Pendle.
 Concentrating development in identified key locations should help to improve accessibility to jobs, retail and community facilities particularly for those living within urban areas.